 Step 2: Drain the Tub

-If you didn’t clean the pipes this time around, then draining the tub will be your first step.
+If you didn’t clean the pipes this time around, draining the tub will be your first step.
 You will want to make sure that all the dirty water is removed from your tub.

 The first thing that you will need to do is completely turn off the hot tub’s power.
 This is important so that you won’t have to face the risk of electric shock.

 Next, make sure that you follow up with your city’s laws on where you will be able to drain the hot tub water.
 Some cities will not allow you to do so onto the street.
 You usually will be able to drain the water to your lawn, but some people might be concerned about how the quality of the water will affect their plants and soil.
 You can test the water to see if the chlorine or bromine is below a safe level for your plants.
 In other places, you will have to drain the hot tub’s water to the sewer system, and you will have special access to this on your property if that’s the case.
 Just make sure not to drain the water via the storm drain, as that water goes to places such as lakes, which can harm aquatic creatures.
-Regardless, make sure that you double-check with your city or township to see what the specific laws are on where you can dispose of the hot tub water before doing anything else.
+Regardless, make sure that you double-check with your city or township to see the specific laws on where you can dispose of the hot tub water before doing anything else.